-Sharjah International Award
+Sharjah International Award for Refugee Advocacy and Support

 The Award may be bestowed upon an organization operating in the Middle East, Africa and Asia regions (as defined under UNHCR’s terminology) for outstanding work on behalf of the forcibly displaced.
 Organizations can either self-nominate or be nominated by other individuals or organizations.